 Then, Kelly tried to review her current situation objectively.
 She realized that she only needed a short break for herself — from work and her just broken-up relationship.
 She really needed some time to clear up her mind before moving on with her work and life.

 When she got her emotions settled down from her heartbreak, she started to work on improving her business’ selling points and looked for new investors that are more suitable.

 A few months later, she told me that she finally found two investors who were really interested in her project and would like to work with her to grow the business.
 I was really glad that she could take back control of her destiny and achieved what she wanted.

 Your “fate” really does depend on the choices that you make.
 When random events happen, as they always will, do you choose to try to turn them to your advantage or just complain about them?

-If you think you’re “suffering from bad luck”, you can really change things up and start life over with these 7 Cornerstone Skills.
+If you think you’re “suffering from bad luck”, you can really change things up.
 It may even be a lot easier than you thought: How to Start Over and Reboot Your Life When It Seems Too Late

 Thomas Jefferson is said to have used these words: